 “I’m saving the world next week, not tonight, fat girls are curvy, big rotund mounds of curvy.
 I prefer girls with less curve and more muscle tone.
 No shortage of fat men either, but they don’t call themselves curvy.”

 McKenzie and Zelda are outside, I spot McKenzie using the pool shower wand to wash Zelda’s paws.
 Good for her, the beast won’t drop dust all over the place.
 We don’t have carpet, too filthy and impossible to clean properly.
-Zoe C or Elle vacuum every other day, then once a week run those wet mop whatevers over the floors.
+Zoe C or Elle vacuum every other day, actually the Roomba vacuums, we have four, then once a week run those wet mop whatevers over the floors.

 They come inside, “Thank you for washing her paws, keep the dust out.”